Lines and Opposition in Lie Incidence Geometries of Exceptional Type: Points and lines of hexagonic Lie incidence geometries

-\begin{proof} Using \cref{pointspecialline}, we see that the set of points collinear to a point of $L_1$ and to a point of $L_2$ is a hyperbolic quadric $Q_{12}$ (of rank~2).
+\begin{proof} Suppose, for a contradiction, that no point of $L_1$ is opposite any point of $L_2$.
+Then, by \cref{RuT1} and \cref{RuT2}, each point of $L_1$ is special to each point of $L_2$.
+Using \cref{pointspecialline}, we see that the set of points collinear to a point of $L_1$ and to a point of $L_2$ is a hyperbolic quadric $Q_{12}$ (of rank~2).
 Each line of $Q_{12}$ is collinear to a unique point of $L_1\cup L_2$.
 We claim that non-collinear points on $Q_{12}$ are also non-collinear in $\Delta$.
 Indeed, one checks that in that case $Q_{12}$ generates a $3$-space $U$.
 Picking non-collinear respective points in $Q_{12}$ and $L_1$, we see that they are symplectic and the corresponding symps contain $L_1$ and at least a plane of $U$.
 The intersection of two such symps (with different planes in $U$) contains a $3$-space.
 Hence the symps coincide.
 Now the symp through $L_1$ and $U$ has a $3$-space in common with the symp through $L_2$ and $U$ and hence $L_1$ and $L_2$ are contained in a common symp, a contradiction.

 By \cref{special}, each point of $Q_{12}$ is also collinear to a unique point of $L_3$ (unique indeed since, if not, then \cref{pointspecialline} would yield a point of $L_3$ collinear or symplectic to some point of $L_1$, contradicting \cref{RuT1} and \cref{RuT2}).
 It follows that, for any line $L$ in $Q_{12}$, collinearity defines either a bijection between $L$ and $L_3$, or a constant transformation from $L$ to $L_3$.
 In the latter case, the unique points of $L_3$ and $L_1\cup L_2$ collinear with all points of $L$ are symplectic, contradicting \cref{RuT2}.
 In the former case, pick $p\in L$ and let $L'$ be the unique line of $Q_{12}$ through $p$ distinct from $L$.
 Then again, collinearity defines a bijection between $L'$ and $L_3$.
-Hence there is a point of $L_3$ collinear to two non-collinear points of $Q_{12}$, and since these points are also non-collinear in $\Delta$, this contradicts \cref{pointspecialline}.
+Hence there is a point of $L_3$ collinear to two non-collinear points of $Q_{12}$, and since these points are also non-collinear in $\Delta$, this contradicts \cref{pentagon}.

 The lemma is proved. \end{proof}

 \begin{lem} Let $L_1,L_2,L_3$ be three lines of an exceptional hexagonic Lie incidence geometry of rank at least $3$, such that each point of $L_1$ is special to or opposite each point of $L_2$.
 Then $\{L_1,L_2,L_3\}$ is not a round-up triple. \end{lem}